Tenryu-ji Temple in Kyoto

 Top:

 Sogenchi Garden (Sogenchi Teien) - This outstanding strolling pond garden was created by the well-known garden designer Muso Soseki (1275 - 1351).
 It received the status of a Site of Special Historic and Scenic Importance by the Japanese government.
-The centrepiece of the garden is the Sogen Pond surrounded by pine trees, rocks and the Arashiyama mountains in the background.
-The layout of the garden was never changed over the centuries.
+The centerpiece of the garden is the Sogen Pond surrounded by pine trees, rocks, and the Arashiyama mountains in the background.
+The layout of the garden has never changed over the centuries.
 This place is my must-see recommendation for you.

-Hatto (Dharma Hall) - The Lecture Hall was completely destroyed during a fire in 1864.
-The temples huge Mediation Hall (Zendo) was then relocated and used as a replacement.
-On the ceiling of the Hatto hall you will find a very famous painting with the name "The Cloud Dragon" by artist Kayama Matazo (1927 – 2004).
+Hatto (Dharma Hall) - The Lecture Hall was destroyed during a fire in 1864.
+The temple's huge Mediation Hall (Zendo) was then relocated and used as a replacement.
+On the ceiling of the Hatto hall, you will find a very famous painting with the name "The Cloud Dragon" by artist Kayama Matazo (1927 – 2004).
 He painted it in 1997.
-During the process he replaced the old dragon painting (Unryu-zu) by Kyoto-based Nihonga artist Suzuki Shonen (1848 - 1918).
+During the process, he replaced the old dragon painting (Unryu-zu) by Kyoto-based Nihonga artist Suzuki Shonen (1848 - 1918).

 Kuri - This kitchen building was constructed in 1899 and renovated in 2013.
-With its distinct design it became the symbol of Tenryu-ji.
-Do not miss the large painting of Indian monk Bodhidharma inside Kuri by abbot Hirata Seiko (1924 - 2008).
+With its distinct design, it became the symbol of Tenryu-ji.
+Do not miss the large painting of the Indian monk Bodhidharma inside Kuri by abbot Hirata Seiko (1924 - 2008).

 Teahouses - These two teahouses (Kanu-tei and Shoun-kaku) were constructed in 1934 by abbot Seki Seisetsu (1877 - 1945).